Serhat Çakmak

-Serhat Çakmak (born 16 May 1995) is a Turkish footballer who plays as a forward for TAC '90.
+Serhat Çakmak (born 16 May 1995) is a Turkish footballer who plays as a forward for Dutch amateur side VUC.
 He is a Turkish youth international having earned caps with the under-15 and under-16 teams.

 Club career

 Early career

 Çakmak is a product of the Ajax Youth Academy, and was also a part of Ajax squad in the 2013–14 UEFA Youth League.
 In 2014, he left the club to join Trabzonspor, signing a three-year contract with the Turkish club after rejecting interest from Beşiktaş J.K., Fenerbahçe, Galatasaray.
 Following the departure of Trabzonspor manager Hami Mandıralı, Çakmak was cut from the squad under newly appointed manager Vahid Halilhodžić.
 He returned to Amsterdam, joining Ajax Zaterdag competing in the Topklasse.
 He made his debut for the amateur side on 20 October 2014 in the third round KNVB Cup home match against Koninklijke HFC which ended in a 2–0 loss.
 He made his Topklasse debut against the Kozakken Boys on 25 October 2014 in another 2–0 loss.